lipupini/lipupini/README.md

 The demo runs on Apache2.
 If you already have Apache2 configured to serve PHP, then you can install Composer dependencies and point the virtual host's `DocumentRoot` to `plugin/Lipupini/webroot` and it should "just work."

+AI-powered keyword filtering is currently a "hidden" for performance and ease-of-setup.
+See `package/rclip/README.md` for more information.

 ## Acknowledgements

 Markdown parser: https://parsedown.org